 The attempt of the mumps patient to make “big cheeks” demonstrates character and that he develops into a personality.
 The individualization process is still inhabited, and a clear decision for one’s needs still has to be trained.
 The person learns to make “fat cheeks” so that individualization, the actual straightening process of the human being, can occur.

 “Wanting to force self-determination”

-The parotid glands archetypically are seen in place of the former gills—of aquatic animals.
+The parotid glands are archetypically seen in place of the former gills—of aquatic animals.
 In the repetition process of evolutionary development, which is passed through by every human being, the individual must replace the principle of “being carried” in the water or of “being determined” by a group in favor of the erection process.
 This evolution includes the training of self-determination, i.e., to make “big cheeks.”
-One demands to be recognized similarly as others in the environment and resists paternalism.
+One demands to be recognized similarly to others in the environment and resists paternalism.

 The influence of the outside and the inner strength should come into a balanced equilibrium.
 This self-determination also includes determining one’s sexuality.
 If this process associated with mumps is problematic, ovarian or testicular inflammation may result.

 - Anthracinum = The adapted mind prevents integration into the natural whole

 - Clematis erecta = Denying one’s own greatness/uniqueness in order to be taken care of

 - Conium maculatum = having lost relation to one’s own basic needs

 - Jaborandi = Others are given so much strength that the strength to go one’s own way is missing